-I’ve probably mentioned once or twice (okay more) that there will never be a day for me when I do not think about cancer due to a wide variety of reasons.
+I’ve probably mentioned once or twice (okay, more than that) that there will never be a day when I do not think about cancer due to a wide variety of reasons.
 Sometimes I can and do go for minutes, even hours without thinking about it.
 Even then, I am often rudely awakened and quickly brought back to my new reality as I now know it, my post-cancer-diagnosis life.

 One of those times of rude awakenings happened recently when I was doing some holiday shopping at the mall.
-There I was casually and innocently (no cancer thoughts what-so-ever) browsing through the various 2013 calendars in the temporary kiosk that is set up every year, and that’s when my cell phone rang.
+There I was casually and innocently (no cancer thoughts what-so-ever) browsing through the various calendars for the new year in the temporary kiosk that is set up every year, and that’s when my cell phone rang.

 And guess who it was from?